kevinfarrugia/performance-first/readme.md

 ## Contributing

 Anyone and everyone is welcome to contribute to this project and leave feedback.
-Please take a moment to review the [guidelines for contributing](CONTRIBUTING.md).
+Please take a moment to review the [guidelines for contributing](contributing.md).

 ## License

-Copyright © 2020 Spiffing Ltd. This source code is licensed under the MIT license found in the [LICENSE.txt](LICENSE.txt) file.
+Copyright © 2020 Spiffing Ltd. This source code is licensed under the MIT license found in the [LICENSE](LICENSE) file.

 ---